keedio/VFS2-Monitor/README.md

 | Scheme | Observations |
 | ------ | ------ |
 |  ftp  |   In most cases the ftp client will be behind a FW so Passive Mode is set to true by default.
 Active mode is not working in actual version.
-Anyway, if you need need explicitly Active mode just set in source code `setPassiveMode(options, false)`.
+Anyway, if you need explicitly Active mode just set in source code `setPassiveMode(options, false)`.

 * * *